GabrielGhe/NodePractice/Server14Browserify/info.md

 ### in Command Line ###

 # running this will generate a build.js file that contains all the js you need (jquery + uniq + index.js)
-# simply make a script that with that file as the src to use it
+# to use it, simply make a script with that file as the src
 grunt
 ```